hemangikakirde/credit-card-fraud-detection/README.md

 # Credit Card Fraud Detection Analysis

 ## Overview
-This project focuses on analyzing a dataset of credit card transactions to detect fraudulent activities.
-The dataset contains anonymized credit card transactions made by European cardholders in September 2013.
+This project focuses on analysing a dataset of credit card transactions to detect fraudulent activities.
+The dataset contains anonymised credit card transactions made by European cardholders in September 2013.
 The goal of this analysis is to build predictive models that can accurately identify fraudulent transactions and understand the underlying patterns in the data.

 ## Dataset
 The dataset used in this project is the [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) dataset from Kaggle.
 It contains the following key columns: